alexhang212/SparrowVis_Code/README.md

 ## Project Structure
 Directories and its contents:

-**- DeepMeerkat**: Code and guidance to run Deep Meerkat
+- **DeepMeerkat**: Code and guidance to run Deep Meerkat
-**- MaskRCNN**: Code and guidance to run MaskRCNN and obtain masks of sparrows
+- **MaskRCNN**: Code and guidance to run MaskRCNN and obtain masks of sparrows
 **- Analysis**: Code to run all silver spoon analysis
 **- Writeup:**: Contain figures and supplementary information for writeup
 **- Pipeline**: Code to process videos from Deep Meerkat Output to events to clips